alexcorvis84/SlackBot/README.md

 The idea of this integration is to use a microcontroller [ESP32](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview) directly connected to the Internet via Wi-Fi in order to create a Bot designed to interact with users via chat messages.

-A bot 🤖 is the same as a regular app: it can access the same range of APIs and do all of the *‘magical things’* that a Slack App can do, but when you build a bot for your Slack App, you're giving that app a face, a name, a personality and encouraging users to talk to it.
+A bot 🤖 is the same as a regular app: it can access the same range of APIs and do all of the *‘magic things’* 🧙 that a Slack App can do, but when you build a bot for your Slack App, you're giving that app a face, a name, a personality and encouraging users to talk to it.

 <p align="center">
     <img src="/img/empathy_bot.png" alt="EmpathyBot App" width=300>